North West in Manchester

 Freedom from Torture North West was set up in 2003 and was the first treatment centre outside of London and the South East to open, and was a response to the widespread dispersal of asylum seekers across the UK.
 The North West remains the highest dispersal area for asylum seekers in the UK.

-The North West centre has been working with survivors for ten years and has a well established treatment centre operating in Manchester offering a range of psychological therapies to adults, children young people and families.
+The North West centre has a well established treatment centre operating in Manchester offering a range of psychological therapies to adults, children young people and families.
 Clinicians from the centre also offer training, supervision and consultancy to practitioners and services across the region in their direct work with survivors.

 The North West Centre has delivered a Medico-Legal Report Service since 2004.
 This service de-centralised in 2010 and now also takes referrals for the Yorkshire and Humber region as well as the North West.
 For more information on our Medico-Legal Report Service, see our Referring Clients for Medico-Legal Report page .